author img

 In simple terms, that's how we retrieve a quote:

 • Firstly, some basic rules are supplied to the aggregator.
-For example, for a motor policy, only drivers aged over 21 may be acceptable.
+For example, only drivers aged over 21 may be acceptable for a motor policy.

-• Then these rules are passed, the aggregator will make a call over the internet to the insurer’s system (via a web service) that will supply the policy information entered on the aggregator’s site.
+• Then, these rules are passed, and the aggregator will call over the internet to the insurer’s system (via a web service) to supply the policy information entered on the aggregator’s site.
 Then, the response from the web service will return the premium amount and a web address link for the client to click on to proceed with the quote.

-Discover IT has a solution for a reliable, high-performance interface with aggregators.
+Discover Digital has a solution for a reliable, high-performance interface with aggregators.
 We developed the interface for Principle Insurance and Moneysupermarket.com, one of the United Kingdom's largest aggregators.
 This basic architecture will be the same for all aggregators.
+To find out more, please visit our specific product site:

-The key requirements when designing that solution are:
+The essential requirements when designing that solution are:

-• Speed: The quote list is populated in real-time as the results from the various insurers are returned.
-Therefore, if the response to supply the quote is slow, it is possible that the client would proceed with one of the competitors.
+• Speed: The quote list is populated in real time as the results from the various insurers are returned.
+Therefore, if the response to supply the quote is slow, the client may proceed with one of the competitors.

-• Reliability: If the web service has errors or is unavailable, potential clients would be prevented from purchasing.
-Rigorous load testing is undertaken to ensure that the system could cope with aggregator sites' high volumes.
+• Reliability: Potential clients would be prevented from purchasing if the web service has errors or is unavailable.
+Rigorous load testing is undertaken to ensure that the system can cope with aggregator sites' high volumes.

-• Up-selling: It is important to include the ability to purchase additional services such as Breakdown, Personal Accident, and Legal Cover.
+• Up-selling: It is essential to include the ability to purchase additional services such as Breakdown, Personal Accident, and Legal Cover.

 Get in touch today for a real-life demo and start your Insurance Business Transformation!